 Handlebar Mustache is all about corners, so this step is the most crucial part of this guide.

 So start by picking one of the corners and give it a little roll.
-Then after pinching in between your fingers, trim the light facial hairs/stubble under it.
+Then after pinching in between your fingers, trim the rest of the light facial hairs/stubble under it.
 It will give the handlebar mustache a more sharp look.

 Note: The corner should be long enough to wear a handlebar mustache.
 Some people have too short corners, which makes it impossible to achieve a handlebar mustache style.